mfactory-lab/omnisol/liquidator/Readme.md

 # Liquidator v.0.0.1

-Liquidator is the off-chain service that fetches PDAs from Omnisol contract, fetches withdraw requests, fetches priority queue data and send transaction to liquidate collateral on-chain.
+Liquidator is an off-chain service that fetches PDAs from the omniSOL contract, withdrawal requests, and priority queue data, as well as sends transactions to liquidate collateral on-chain.

-# Set-up guide
+# Setup

-To run the service, write this command:
+To launch the service, run:

 ```bash
 cargo run -- -k path/to/id.json -c <CLUSTER> -s <SLEEP_TIME> -p <UNSTAKE_IT_POOL> -f <PROTOCOL_FEE> -d <DESTINATION_FEE> -r <RESERVE_STAKE> -u <UNSTAKE_IT_PROGRAM> -a <FEE_ACCOUNT>